 Rope courses include challenge after challenge, from tightrope walks to leaping through the air!

-High ropes are purpose-built assault courses, often built in trees.
+Rope courses are purpose-built assault courses, often built in trees.
 They vary in height and level of challenge and are popular activities for personal development and team-building.

 To take part, you will need to find a reputable local activity provider with a safe course and qualified instructors.

 The required qualifications and experience of instructors will depend on the nature of the ropes course.
 To ensure that instructors are appropriately skilled for the course, use a reputable commercial provider.
-Ask your Outdoor Activities Adviser for recommendations and check the training and qualifications of the instructors used by the centre.
+Ask your outdoor activities adviser for recommendations and check the training and qualifications of the instructors used by the centre.

 If you have any questions, contact [email protected].

-Visit the course prior to booking the activity if possible, and liaise with the activity provider to ensure the difficulty level of the course is appropriate to the participants.
+Visit the course prior to booking the activity if possible and liaise with the activity provider to ensure the difficulty level of the course is appropriate to the participants.

 The ratios below are given as a maximum and ratios must be considered as part of the risk assessment, this may lessen due to any medical conditions, physical ability or other factors.

 As this activity will take place outside of your usual meeting place the leadership team adult to child ratio is mandatory.